yuzhimanhua/PENNER/README.md

 # PENNER: Pattern-enhanced Nested Named Entity Recognition in Biomedical Literature

-This is the implementation of [PENNER: Pattern-enhanced Nested Named Entity Recognition in Biomedical Literature](https://ieeexplore.ieee.org/document/8621485).
-The general goal of this project is to extract nested structures/patterns from a corpus.
+This repository contains the source code for [**PENNER: Pattern-enhanced Nested Named Entity Recognition in Biomedical Literature**](https://ieeexplore.ieee.org/document/8621485).

+The general goal of this project is to extract nested entity structures/patterns from a corpus.

 ## Dependency
 The following two packages need to be installed before running our code.